tenable/terrascan/docs/integrations/admission-controller-webhooks-usage.md

         "Network Ports Security"
     ]
     denied-severity = "high"
+    dashboard=true
 ```

 You can specify the following configurations:

 *  **scan-rules** - one or more rules to scan
 *  **skip-rules** - one or more rules to skip while scanning
-*  **severity** - the minimal level of severity of the policies to be scanned
+*  **severity** - the minimal level of severity of the policies to be scanned and displayed.
+Options are high, medium and low
-*  **category** - the list of type of categories of the policies to be scanned
+*  **category** - the list of type of categories of the policies to be scanned and displayed

-* **k8s-admission-control** - specify the rules that should cause a rejection of the admission request
-*  **denied-categories** - one or more policy categories that are not allowed in the detected violations
+**k8s-admission-control** - Config options for K8s Admission Controllers and GitOps workflows:

-*  **denied-severity** - the minimal level of severity that should cause a rejection
+*  **denied-severity** - Violations of this or higher severity will cause and admission rejection.
+Lower severity violations will be warnings.
+Options are high, medium. and low
+*  **denied-categories** - violations from these policy categories will lead to an admission rejection.
+Policy violations of other categories will lead to warnings.
+*  **dashboard=true** - enable the `/logs` endpoint to  log and graphically display admission requests and violations.
+Default is `false`

 ### Configure a ValidatingWebhookConfiguration Resource in Kubernetes Cluster
 Configure a new ```ValidatingWebhookConfiguration``` in your Kubernetes environment and specify your Terrascan server endpoint.